 Table of Contents

 The Smallsat Data Explorer (SDX) is being developed as part of NASA’s Commercial Smallsat Data Acquisition (CSDA) Program to search, discover, and access Commercial Small Satellite (or Smallsat) data that has been acquired by NASA.
-Currently, this tool supports search, discovery and access to Planet Labs PBC and Spire Global, Inc. Access to these data products is restricted to NASA-funded projects.
+Currently, this tool supports search, discovery and access to Planet Labs PBC, Spire Global, Inc., EarthDEM produced by the Polar Geospatial Center, and Airbus U.S. Access to these data products is restricted to NASA-funded projects.
 This document is intended to provide a detailed overview of the tool and its functionality.

 Additional information on the Commercial Smallsat Data Acquisition Program, data availability, and the technical specifications of the commercial data can be found at the CSDA Program information page.